 Products that meet GREENGUARD Gold Certification are listed on UL’s free, online Sustainable Product Guide, and each product features a downloadable certificate that demonstrates a product’s compliance with LEED credits.
 This makes it easy for specifiers to demonstrate compliance with the credits and streamlines the LEED submittal process.

 Resources to Learn More about LEED v4

 UL has developed tools to help specifers and purchasers understand the changes to LEED v4, including a Continuing Education Unit (CEU) entitled “LEED version 4—Building Transformation through Transparency, Health and Achievement.”
-Click here to view a recording of the webinar.

 Manufacturers and specifiers are invited to browse UL’s LEED Toolkit to help them understand the major changes to LEED v4.
 They can also search for products by Sustainable Building Credit, such as LEED v4, on the Sustainable Product Guide which contains thousands of products that can contribute to LEED points.

 Editor’s Note: Norix Furniture products are GREENGUARD Gold Certified.
 To learn more, please view visit this blog post.